Prosocial behavior: Developmental Trajectories

-Prosocial development in school
+In Education

 Prosocial behavior can act as a strong motivator in education, for it provides students with a purpose beyond themselves and the classroom.
 This purpose beyond the self, or self-transcendence, is an innate human need to be a part of something bigger than themselves.
 When learning in isolation, the way Western academics are traditionally designed, students struggle to make connections to the material and its greater overarching purpose.
 This disconnection harms student learning, motivation, and attitudes about education.

 If teachers make space for prosocial behavior in education and social learning, then they can illustrate that what students are learning will have a direct impact on the world that they live in.
 This would be considered a mutually constituting relationship, or a relationship in which both individuals and culture develop interdependently.
 In other words, what students are learning in a classroom could be intimately connected with a purpose towards a greater cause, deepening the learning itself.

 Studies by Yeager et al. test the effects of having a self-transcendent purpose for learning, with the results showing that such a purpose for learning led to fewer future college dropouts, increased high school math and science GPAs, and persistence on boring tasks.
 This self transcendent purpose may not only encourage persistence on boring tasks, but may help to make boring tasks more meaningful and engaging.

 A person's ideas and opinions are largely shaped by the world that they grow up in, which in turn determines what sort of change they want to instill in the world.
 For example: a girl who grew up in poverty becoming a social worker.
 The environment she grew up in gave her an awareness of the workings of poverty, motivating her to instill change in either the institutions that cause it, or help those affected by poverty.

 There aren't many opportunities to make prosocial contributions in school; which makes school feel isolated and irrelevant.
 By encouraging students to find a self-transcendent purpose in their learning, others enable them to enjoy their learning and make connections to community contributions.

+In the workplace

+Studies and meta-studies have shown an association between pro-social behaviour and successful outcomes for an organisation, such as increased profitability and shareholder value.
+The association holds true for pro-social behaviour on the part of both workers and bosses.